nnoble/Cash/README.md

 ## When should I use Cash?

 1. If you want a simple/easy way to cache your web requests and control their expiration times
-2. If you don't need any of the features that NSURLSession give you (background tasks, pause & continue tasks, etc.)
+2. If you don't need any of the features that NSURLSession gives you (background tasks, pause & continue tasks, etc.)

 ## Requirements